 No. However, students must work during the OPT period as indicated on the EAD.
 Students on post-completion OPT are limited to a maximum of 90 days unemployment (120 days for STEM extension students).

-Complete a Service Request Form to make an appointment with an International Student Advisor.
+Make an appointment with an International Student Advisor.
 Bring the following to your appointment:

 The International Center does not recommend travel to students whose post-completion OPT applications are pending travel outside of the United States.
 Students who do so risk their application being cancelled by USCIS.